 Annual registration is required at the Storehouse, and you can only come once a month for food.
 To register, you must bring a photo ID for all adults in the household, parental proof for children, and custody papers for additional members of the household.
 After registering, you must bring a photo ID each time you come for food.

-- Pet food pantry (3rd Friday of the month) sponsored by VCA Charities: You may receive pet food on the same day that you receive food, or come just for the pet food.
+- Pet food pantry (every third Friday): You may receive pet food on the same day that you receive food, or come just for the pet food.
 You still must wait in line and complete the intake process.
 Once that is complete, we’ll get your pet food for you and you can be on your way as you don’t need to wait to go through the food court.

-The Storehouse funciona en conjunción con la autoridad del agua para el programa de bajos ingresos de crédito (LIC).
+The Storehouse funciona en conjunción con la autoridad del agua y residuos sólidos para el programa de bajos ingresos de crédito (LIC).
 La solicitud está disponible AQUÍ.

 Adelante’s Benefits Connection Center (BCC)